 Development

 I will briefly mention the steps I've followed and highlight the important parts.
 Using cloud services makes it easy to start.
+1 I start with creating an Autonomous database and APEX workspace.
+It takes minutes to start worrking on my APEX development.

 2 Then I follow this LiveLab workshop as a starter application.
 I tweaked the table structure according to my needs, but it gave me the foundation I needed for interacting OCI Document Understanding service using object storage is a good decision.